Planting & Feeding: The Complete Information for Thriving Gardens

 1. Promotes Healthy Growth: Proper planting techniques ensure that plants are established correctly, while adequate feeding provides the nutrients essential for growth.

 2. Enhances Disease Resistance: Healthy plants are more resilient against pests and diseases.
-When adequately nourished, they better defend themselves against environmental stresses.
+When adequately nourished, they can better defend themselves against environmental stresses.

 3. Maximizes Yields: For vegetable gardeners, optimal feeding translates to increased productivity.
 Healthy, well-fed plants are likely to yield more fruit or vegetables.